fabiomcosta/sanfona.nvim/README.md

 - [x] Buggy behavior when there is only one expanded window
 - [x] When opening nvim we should put the currently focused win on the right, and expand other wins that fit to the left (or maybe put it in the center)
 - [x] Make it behave nicely when opening new splits
 - [x] Make it behave nicely when closing splits
 - [x] Make it behave nicely with horizontal splits
 - [x] Ignore telescope buffers (note: checking for zindex should be enough)
 - [x] Ignore quickfix buffers
-- [ ] Because `wincmd =` is used, windows without `winfix*` are getting their size changed unexpectedly in some scenarios.
-Should we change our approach so that we don't rely on setting `winfix*` and so that we don't rely on `wincmd =`?

 # Credits